 To study how the evolution observed in the satellite data differs from that predicted by a horizontal advection-only procedure we need AT.
 There are two interesting regions to highlight the difference between no-wind and advection.
 No-wind mode represents in fact our raw RH-SAPHIR data.

 IN north Arabic sea there is a clear AT difference between no-wind and advection mode.
+When advection is neglected, the westward motion must be expressed in AT as a positive tendency to west, negative tendency to east.
+When the advection is used, the Lagrangian AT is then just physical tendency, such as negative (blue) tendencies around the high-RH area as the water vapor decays in that moving airmass after its recent convective source.